chekos/RIPA-2018-datasette/README.md

 - Create "smaller" `unique_id` that could potentially save memory.
 Right now `UNIQUE_INDEX` is a 22 character string.
 Potentially, all we need is a seven digit numeric id. - DONE
 - Automate deployment:
   - Ideally, as the project evolves we can include useful table views and queries (included in the metadata).
 However, datasette doesn't allow you to "update" a deployment's metadata, one must deploy the app altogether.
     This means that even thought the underlying SQLite database might be created/transformed very few times, it must be included in each deployment which is a heavy process.
-As of now, the database is 1.1 gb.
+As of now, the database is 1.1 gb. - DONE
 - Organize project accordingly.
 Usually, I would have used [cookiecutter-data-project](https://github.com/chekos/cookiecutter-data-project).
 This is not a data analysis project exactly, it is more of a "deploying data" project that has some data analysis project similarities.
 We can still borrow some of the structrue of `cookiecutter-data-project` for this though. - DONE

 ## Project Organization